GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/mlflow/finetune-gemma/README.md

-# Fine-tune gemma-2-9b and track as an experiment is MLFlow
+# Fine-tune gemma-2-9b and track as an experiment in MLFlow
 Data scientists often run a lot of experiments and it's essential to be sure that the best run won't be lost in numerous experiments.
 MLFlow helps to track experiments, datasets, metrics, and other data.
 GKE clusters can provide a lot of resources on demand.

-In this tutorial, we will demonstrate how to deploy MLFlow on GKE cluster and set it up for seamless model deployment.

 ## The tutorial overview
-In this tutorial we will fine-tune gemma2-9b using LoRA as an experiment in MLFlow.
+In this tutorial we will fine-tune gemma-2-9b using LoRA as an experiment in MLFlow.
 We will deploy MLFlow on a GKE cluster and set up MLFlow to store artifacts inside a GCS bucket.
 In the end, we will deploy a fine-tuned model using KServe.

 ## Before you begin
 Ensure you have a GCP project with a billing account.
 Enable the following APIs for your project: